 Every dish was a small, delicate serving with just a few elements and a unique and intense flavor profile.
 If there were any main courses in this meal it would have to be the turbot with ramson and the lamb sweetbread in a celeriac wrap.
 Yes, we got a Nordic taco!
 It reminded me a bit of the turnip tortilla we got in the food bar of Arakataka in Oslo, but celeriac turned out to be even tastier.
 Who inspired the other?
 I don’t know and it doesn’t matter.
 The best ideas are stolen and improved anyway, and that’s how cooking evolve.

 The savory part of the meal ended with two bitesize potato chips with fresh goat cheese in-between.
 A palate cleanser of parsley and sorrel sorbet looked mistakenly similar to the first snack of oyster and cucumber in its presentation.
 It helped ease the transition to the sweet servings ahead.
-Beer and carrot with an ice cream of grains was the dessert highlight on my part, while Hedda was most pleased with the salted plums cream.
+Beer and carrot with an ice cream of grains was the dessert highlight on my part.

 We were both intrigued by the castoreum flavored candy, and later on spirits, that we got.
 That smells was so familiar, yet incredibly difficult to describe.